albertfdp/react-ppt/readme.md

 `react-ppt` is a library that lets you create PowerPoint presentations with React.
 It provides a set of low-level components which render your declarative slides and components to PowerPoint.

+`react-ppt` wraps [PptxGenJS](https://github.com/gitbrent/PptxGenJS) library, so you can refer to its documentation for the details on specific props.

 ## Example

 ```js